Alaawehbe12/florence2-medical-finetune/README.md

 # Florence-2 Medical Fine-Tuning

-This repository provides a framework for fine-tuning Florence-2 on medical imaging tasks using the MIMIC-CXR dataset.
-It supports LoRA adapters (PEFT) to enable lightweight, high-performance fine-tuning for medical captioning tasks.
+This repository provides a framework for fine-tuning Florence-2 on medical imaging tasks, leveraging the MIMIC-CXR dataset.
+Florence-2 is a vision-language model capable of performing multiple vision-language tasks, including image captioning, object detection, and detailed image description.

+## Fine-Tuning Modes

+Florence-2 can be adapted for different types of medical image understanding through specific prefix-based modes in the fine-tuning process:

+<CAPTION>: Generates concise, general captions describing the main findings in a medical image.
+Ideal for brief reports or image annotations.

+<DETAILED_CAPTION>: Produces a more comprehensive description, capturing subtle findings, anatomical details, and abnormalities.
+Useful for radiology reports requiring more context.

+<od> (Object Detection): Focuses on detecting and localizing abnormalities or regions of interest within medical images.
+Can be combined with captions to provide contextualized detection outputs.

+Other Prefixes: Custom prefixes can be defined to guide the model toward specialized tasks, such as highlighting specific organs, pathologies, or procedural details.

 ## Dataset
 We use the MIMIC-CXR dataset, which contains chest X-ray images and radiology reports.
 Each report has an **Impression** (short summary) and a **Detailed Report** (full description).
 Data is organized in JSONL format with two types of captions: **caption** (impression) and **detailed caption** (findings).
 Example entry: `{"image": "test_24506.png", "prefix": "<CAPTION>", "suffix": "Interval placement of a left-sided chest tube with tip in the left lung apex.
 A right chest tube is now seen with side port within the thorax and tip in the apex.
 The endotracheal tube and enteric tube are unchanged} `.
 Here, `image` is a relative path from `dataset/images/`, `prefix` provides context for Florence-2, and `suffix` is the target caption.